Learn more about Trademark Factory CEO Andrei Mincov in this short video:

 So I started going to all of those events, all of those webinars, reading all those books, attending seminars, webinars, everything, just trying to get better.
 And when I go through my notes that I have from those years, every page pretty much says, how do I get better at this?
 How do I get better at sales?
 How do I get better at marketing?

 So I wanted to come up with something completely new, completely revolutionary.
-And that how I came up with idea of Trademark factory.
+And that how I came up with the idea of the Trademark factory.

-I thought what to do to make us different from everyone else and what I did is I just started asking people, what is about the current level of trademarking services that you don't like?
-And the answers were very, very, very consistent from one another.
-Everybody kept saying it is lack of predictability.
-Everytime we'd ask the question, "How much it is going be?", the answer is, "Well, it depends".
+I thought about what to do to make us different from everyone else and what I did is I just started asking people, what is about the current level of trademarking services that you don't like?
+And the answers were very, very, very consistent with one another.
+Everybody kept saying it is a lack of predictability.
+Every time we'd ask the question, "How much it is going be?", the answer is, "Well, it depends".
 And they would send you the schedule of fees and you would never really know.

 And the last thing is, how about all new brands that we think about, the last thing we want is to have to pay a lot of money for somebody to tell us that we can't get them.

 So this is how the Trademark Factory idea was born.
 That's how we came up with the idea that Trademark Factory will have a free comprehensive trademark search, so you know whether or not your brand is trademarkable without paying anything for it.
 And mind you, it's not an automated search: we have people spending 1-2 hours per request to tell you whether or not your brand is trademarkable.